E-invoicing compliance and regulatory updates - Peru

 Who is affected?

-All Peruvian businesses and foreign businesses with a fixed establishment are required to comply with the requirements.
+All Peruvian businesses and foreign businesses with a fixed establishment in Peru are required to comply with the requirements.
 However, foreign providers that operate digital platforms or facilitate services on behalf of clients and have a tax presence in Peru must comply with e-invoicing regulations.

 Compliance requirements